 Most team members quickly grasp that you can @mention people, but Asana also let's you @mention projects and tasks to link them in task descriptions or comments.
 Type @ and the first few letters of the object you want to reference and Asana will automatically help you create a link.

 Thank you for taking the time to get to know Asana better.
-RE:Innovating can't wait to get to work.
+RE:STUDIO can't wait to get to work.